SEC probes bankers from Barclays, Morgan Stanley on Puerto Rico bond sales

-June 29 (Reuters) - The U.S. Securities and Exchange Commission may take action against bankers from Barclays Plc and Morgan Stanley for their roles in Puerto Rico bond sales, according to filings with the Financial Industry Regulatory Authority (FINRA).
+(Reuters) - The U.S. Securities and Exchange Commission may take action against bankers from Barclays Plc (BARC.L) and Morgan Stanley (MS.N) for their roles in Puerto Rico bond sales, according to filings with the Financial Industry Regulatory Authority (FINRA).

 According to records filed with FINRA, the SEC's staff has recommended the agency file an enforcement action against Barclays' Luis Alfaro and James Henn for alleged violation of fair dealing rules for their roles in the island's debt sales.